SarvarbekUzDev/New-admin-panel-django/README.md

-Hello, this is a new flexible admin panel made in django This way you don't create an admin panel for your project, you just enter the model.__
+Hello, this is a new flexible admin panel made in django This way you don't create an admin panel for your project, you just enter the model.<br />

 ### Installation